AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

-If we print pizza sliced we will now see a lsit of the full name of files including the full path.
+If we print pizza sliced we will now see a list of the full name of files including the full path.
 It should look something like that below.

 {% highlight r %}